 Google has a set of reasons for verifying local businesses.
 The service area business needs proper vetting.
 It also caters to the interest of the business’s consumers and Google, for the search engine giant to make that it is verified, reviewable and reachable.
 It is essential to keep the balances and checks in place.
 Simultaneously, this advanced business model also has its grey areas to improve on.

 However, Google has been helping expert SEO professionals and agencies to come up with a solution.
 It indicates that Google is flexible and can evolve, as well.
 With more companies adopting the business models, that doesn’t have a permanent location; it results in one pertinent question – How can Google adjust as time goes by?
 If you have a pop-up shop, chances are you need to reason out the benefits of having a Google My Business page.
 However, it’s always worth having a GMB listing.
-Google is known for observing the user’s behaviour patterns and the changes they make in it.
+Google is known for observing the user’s behaviour patterns and the changes they make in them.
 That helps Google to offer the best experience for the users.
 And just in case the customers are not able to find the business, then Google always adapts instead of losing the customers to another market player.

-It is one pertinent aspect of Google My Business that you should know before filling out the details of the page.
+It is one pertinent aspect of Google Business that you should know before filling out the details of the page.
 If you want to experiment with GMB to see if you fetch a positive response in terms of more traffic and customers, consult with a reputed SEO agency or professional.
 A company or professional will provide the much-required guidance.